 While on vacation the last couple of weeks I had several inquiries about my relatively new bi-weekly newsletter: they didn’t want to sign up, they just wanted to know what it was about.
 We’ll, what I ‘m trying to do is give a concise and timely summary of activity and news in the Mammoth real estate world BUT most importantly to discuss SOLDS.
 You see, people watch the Mammoth real estate inventory on the Internet and properties come and go.
 What they don’t see, and what is probably most important to get a real sense of the market, is what has actually closed escrow and what makes those closed sales (SOLDS) significant in the marketplace.
 I believe this is the truly valuable information for potential buyers and sellers of real estate in Mammoth.
 It is the real thing.
 And for those people who want this information, you can sign up for this timely newsletter to be emailed to you every two weeks.
 There won’t be any extra or additional spam and any subscriber can opt out at any time.
 I just sent out the latest edition, but here is the issue I sent before I left on vacation as an example.
 I welcome any feedback.

-For those interested, you can sign up for the newsletter at the right.
+For those interested, sign up for the newsletter.

 Paul’s Bi-Weekly Newsletter